redhat-cop/casl-ansible/docs/PROVISIONING_GCP.md

 Notice that we bring the `openshift_master_cluster_public_hostname`, `openshift_master_cluster_hostname`, `openshift_master_default_subdomain` from the OSEv3 group (vars) to the all group (vars).
 You must not redefine those properties in the OSEv3 group.
 Also you must not specify the `docker_storage_block_device`.

-Ad the other standard casl properties in the all.yaml group_vars, and anything OpenShift related properties to the OSEv3 group_vars definition.
+Add the other standard casl properties in the all.yaml group_vars, and anything OpenShift related properties to the OSEv3 group_vars definition.

 For the host layout see the example and replace the suffixes with your `env_id`.